New warning video released of 'high risk' megathrust quake expected off Hawke's Bay

-A new and chilling video has been released warning of the anticipated "megathrust" earthquake which scientists believe is overdue near the eastern coast of the North Island.
+A new and chilling video has been released warning of the anticipated "megathrust" earthquake which may strike near the eastern coast of the North Island.

 The first Hikurangi Response Plan educational video features practical tips on how to better prepare for a large earthquake and tsunami.